 VOLT is the unit of electrical potential, equal to the difference of electrical potential between 2 points on a circuit.
+It could be compared to the pressure, or the push, on the water to move it through a pipe.

-AMPERE is the unit used to measure the amount of current, that is, the number of electrically charged particles called electrons, that flows past a given point on a circuit each second.
+AMPERE or AMPS is the unit used to measure the amount of current, that is, the number of electrically charged particles called electrons, that flows past a given point on a circuit each second.
 It is similar to measuring the amount of water flowing through a pipe at any given point.
 The larger the pipe is, the more water that can flow past the point per second.
 Similarly, the bigger the wire is, the more current that can flow through it at any given point.
-Current that has lost its voltage still has amperage as it completes the circuit and returns to the battery.

 WATT is the unit of power.
-It indicates that rate at which a device converts electric current to another form of energy, either heat or motion, or to put it another way, the rate at which a device consumes energy.
+It indicates that rate at which a device converts electric current to another form of energy, either heat or motion, or to put it another way, the rate at which a device converts energy.

 The relationship of volts, amperes and watts to one another is expressed in a simple equation that enables you to make any calculations you may need for proper and safe electrical modifications to the vehicle.
-Volts x amperes = watts.
+Volts x Amps = watts.
 If the current is at 12 volts and a device requires 4 amperes of current, the equation will read 12 volts x 4 amperes = 48 watts.